amyxzhang/wikum/README.md

     " > private.py
 ```

-In order to follow the correct Django configuration you should create a strong secret key (add a long string to the SECRET_KEY variable).
+In order to follow the correct Django configuration you should create a strong secret key (assign a long string to the SECRET_KEY variable).

 After this you should create the tables for the database: